ajbozarth/PciPy2020/README.md

         app.docRegistry.addWidgetExtension('Notebook', buttonExtension);
         ```

-        This will import and create a example button extension, then add it to the registry so it will be available when editing notebooks.
+        This will import and create an example button extension, then add it to the registry so it will be available when editing notebooks.

     1. Copy the `button.ts` file provided with this demo into the `src` directory.
 The file is located in the examples directory at the root of the file browser.
-To copy a file just right click on it and select Copy.
-To paste either right click the target directory, or if in the directory any whitespace in the filebrowser, and select Paste.
+To copy a file, just right-click on it and select Copy.
+To paste, either right-click the target directory, or if in the directory, right-click any whitespace in the file browser, and select Paste.

-        Feel free to read through `button.ts`, each line of code has a short comment explaining it's purpose.
+        Feel free to read through `button.ts`, each line of code has a short comment explaining its purpose.

 1. Now we want to build our new extension.
 In the Terminal `cd` to your extension directory then run the following to build and install your extension.
 The install steps are detailed further in the README for your extension.